 "I asked how the olives were gathered: did they beat them from the branches with long reeds or poles, as I had seen it done in Crete?
 The were horrified.
 Beat them down?
 Only from the lopped branches on the ground.
 On the tree itself they were all picked by hand, to avoid bruising the twigs and the shoots: a long task."

 Jay was raised on his great- grandfather's farm in the hills above Southbridge just over the Connecticut border in North Woodstock.
-There he harvests 19th century Kieffer pears (the picture is of a 150 year old tree in bloom), wild grapes, rhubarb (just in), herbs, and venison.
-Plus he buys locally raised meat (Hilltop Homestead, Elm Farm, and Pinecroft Farm in Woodstock), vegetables and fruits (Pinecroft Farm and Woodstock Orchard), and local dairy, eggs, and chickens.
+There he harvests 19th century Kieffer pears (the picture is of a 150 year old tree in bloom), wild grapes, rhubarb, herbs, and venison.
+Plus he buys locally raised meat (Hilltop Homestead and Elm Farm in Woodstock), vegetables and fruits (Pinecroft Farm and Woodstock Orchard), and local dairy, eggs, and chickens.